corpsgeek/Date-Utility/README.md

 # Date utility

-A simple API with a complete set of date helper methods.
+A simple API with a complete set of date helper methods not available in the DateTime API hence,production is made easier when working with dates.

 # features
 ## The class dateUtil contains the following method: